simonegiancola09/simonegiancola09.github.io/_posts/2023-07-24-list-of-interesting-things.md

 - Robbie McIntosh
 - Martin Schoeller
 - David Alan Harvey
-- Bonus for Italians, the collections "Archivio Balneare" and "Pictures from Italian Profiles" are worth mentioning
+- Bonus for the Italians: the collections "Archivio Balneare" and "Pictures from Italian Profiles" are worth checking out.

 **Contemporary Artists**
 - Alice Pasquini